A Submarine Naval Veteran From the ‘60s

 We hope that this section of our paper is an opportunity for our community to hear and see veterans with new eyes, and for veterans to receive recognition and honor for their experiences and life journeys.

 This month’s Celebrate Our Veteran recounts the story of Glenn Hero, as told in his own words.
-It is told in two parts.
+This is Part 1 of a two-part series.
+Click here to read part 2.

 by Melissa LaScaleia